Nassau County Police Department: History

 In October 2011, the Nassau County Legislature voted on a budget that had the effect of closing three of the eight precincts.
 In March 2012 the Levittown station was chosen to be the first to be reduced to a "Community Policing Center" followed by the 5th Precinct in Elmont, and 6th Precinct in Manhasset.
-The 5th Precinct and 6th Precinct have since reopened.
+All previously closed Precincts have since reopened.

 The department is headed by a civilian commissioner, appointed by the county executive.
 On January 24, 2018, County Executive Laura Curran appointed Patrick Ryder, the former commanding Officer of the Asset Forfeiture & Intelligence Unit, as Commissioner.
 On February 26, 2018, after being unanimously confirmed by the Nassau County Legislature, Ryder was sworn in as Nassau County police commissioner.

 In April 2019 the county announced an agreement had been reached between the Democrat County executive and Republican-controlled County legislature, and on April 10, 2019, the 6th Precinct in Manhasset and the 8th Precinct in Levittown were reopened, restoring the department to its original 8 precinct Size.

 The NCPD's guiding philosophy is that it is a "service-oriented" police department, promoting the concept of the community as client, and the police as provider.
 (For example, officers will come to a citizen's home to take a crime report or complaint, rather than ask the citizen to come to the precinct.)
 Sociologist James Q. Wilson used the Nassau department as the exemplar of this approach in his classic 1968 study, Varieties of Police Behavior.